 U.S.-vaccinated dogs must:

-Bringing Your Foreign-vaccinated Dog into the US from a Rabies-free or Low-Risk Country:
+Bringing Your Foreign-vaccinated Dog into the U.S. from a Rabies-free of Low-Risk Country:

 Bringing Your Foreign-vaccinated Dog into the US from a High-Risk Country: